-Filing a personal injury claim against the government may require you to follow is more complicated than filing a similar claim against a citizen or corporation.
+Filing a personal injury claim against the government is more complicated than filing a similar claim against a citizen or corporation.
 Although you have the right to file a personal injury lawsuit against the government responsible for causing you injuries or damages, the most important part of the process is to follow the steep guidelines in order to have a strong argument that you can present in court.

 Consulting with a lawyer is vital in a personal injury claim against the government because they will be the one who will determine and present the content of the formal claim, and this being an administrative process that occurs before a lawsuit, it should be filed according to the guidelines otherwise the claim may be denied by the court.
-The law firm Yearout & Traylor, P.C. in Birmingham has witnessed a number of plaintiffs having their claims denied because of wrong filing, and it proves to be a waste of time, money and effort.
+These Tennessee personal injury attorneys have seen a number of plaintiffs’ claims be denied because of filing mistakes, and it proves to be a waste of time, money, and effort.
 Aside from the time restraints, there are requirements for the Notice of Claim, and failing to follow the guidelines may result to the claim being dismissed by the court.

 There are many ways that your personal injury claim of lawsuit against a government entity may be denied or dismissed, therefore it is always wiser to err on the safe side and hire an injury lawyer.
 Because of the differences and complicated nature of a personal injury, it would be better to have legal counsel to guide and represent your case in court.